 One band after another passed, each comprised of drummers and pipers, each proudly hoisting a banner.
-The marchers were all male and all ages from teenagers to old men.
-Even some in wheelchairs.
+The marchers were all male and all ages.
+Some were teens.
+Some were in wheelchairs.
 Their combined drumming was deafening in the canyon of the Grassmarket.

-After watching them pass, I went to my hotel, changed into my running clothes and headed to a nearby park.
+After watching them pass, I went to my hotel, changed into running clothes, and headed to a nearby park.
 There, I found the bands’ buses lined up around the perimeter, dozens of them.
-The marchers were stowing their instruments, having a smoke and boarding the coaches.
-I asked a couple of them, high-school-aged boys from Ireland, about the nature of the parade and which organizations the various bands represented.
+The marchers were stowing their instruments, having a smoke, and boarding the coaches for home.
+I asked a couple of them, high school-aged boys from Northern Ireland, about the nature of the parade and which organizations the various bands represented.

-Quickly, an older gentlemen in a band uniform got off the bus and buttonholed me.
+Quickly, an older gentlemen in a band uniform intercepted me.
 The boys disappeared.
 Glaring, he demanded to know where I was from and what I wanted to know.
-Once I told him, he relaxed.
-After determining I was a harmless American tourist, he told me the story.
+Once I told him I was an American tourist, he relaxed and related the story.

 The marchers represent different member clubs of the Apprentice Boys of Derry, a Protestant fraternal society with a worldwide membership in the thousands.
 The society was founded in 1814 in Northern Ireland.
-It commemorates the 1689 siege of the town of Derry (Londonderry) when James II of England, a Catholic, attacked the walled city, then a Protestant holdout.
+It commemorates the 1689 siege of Derry (Londonderry) when James II of England, a Catholic, attacked the Protestant stronghold.

-The white-haired club leader told his story with passion.
-“The siege began when thirteen apprentice boys closed the gates of the city against a regiment of 1,200 of the king’s soldiers,” he said.
+The white-haired club leader spoke with passion.
+“The siege began when thirteen apprentice boys closed the gates of the city against a regiment of twelve hundred of the king’s soldiers,” he said.
 “It was quite an amazing thing!”

-The Apprentice Boys hold two main annual celebrations, commemorating the “closing of the gates” in December and the “lifting of the siege” in August.
+The Apprentice Boys hold two main annual celebrations.
+One commemorates the closing of the gates in December; the other, the lifting of the siege in August.

-The face of the seasoned club leader I spoke with looked as though he had seen his share of violence.
-Missing teeth, broken nose.
-Probably why he was suspicious of me.
-Fortunately, the Troubles in Northern Ireland seem to be over and the religious parades are usually peaceful.
+The face of the seasoned club leader I spoke with may have seen his share of violence.
+His nose was broken; some of his teeth were missing.
+His experience made him initially suspicious of me.
+Fortunately, the Troubles in Northern Ireland seem to be over and the ongoing religious parades usually peaceful.

-At the festival, I saw an English comedian who joked about politicians using social media.
-“Even Gerry Adams is on Twitter,” he said.
+At the festival, I enjoyed an English comedian who joked about politicians using social media.
+“Even Gerry Adams is on Twitter!” he said.
 “Can you imagine?
-The leader of Sinn Féin and a suspected leader of the IRA in Northern Ireland?
+The leader of Sinn Féin and the suspected leader of the IRA?
 On Twitter?
-He’s an alleged terrorist, for God’s sake!”
+He’s a terrorist, for God’s sake!”